 Loan limits for Fannie Mae and Freddie Mac increase to $510,400 in 2020, an increase from $484,350 in 2019!

 Each year, the baseline conforming loan limit is adjusted accordingly with the change in the average U.S. home price.
-House prices during the third quarters of 2018 and 2019 have increased by 5.38 percent on average, therefore, The Federal Housing Finance Agency is increasing 2020’s maximum conforming loan limit by the same percentage.
+House prices during the third quarters of 2018 and 2019 have increased by 5.38 percent on average, therefore, The Federal Housing Finance Agency is increasing 2020’s maximum limit by the same percentage.

 Click here for a map of 2020 loan limits by area!

-Contact one of our loan officers for information today!
+If you are interested in learning more, contact one of our loan officers for information today!